nutzu991/Dataquest-Projects/README.md

 # Dataquest-Projects

-This repository contains the projects that I made while doing the Machine Learning with Python course The code is written using Jupyter Notebook
+This repository contains the projects that I made while doing the Machine Learning with Python course from Dataquest

+The code is written using Jupyter Notebook